 The numerator of the large expression in the middle of the formula represents the percentage of cases between the lower end of the interval and the median, or fifty per cent point.
 Dividing this by the percentage of cases in the interval gives the proportion of the distance along the interval required to reach the fifty per cent point.
 Multiplying this proportion by the interval width, in units of the variable, indicates the position along the interval where the median is located.
 That is, the product of the two expressions in brackets is the distance from the lower end of the interval to the median, or fifty per cent point.
 Adding this distance to the value of the variable at the lower end of the interval gives the value of the median.

-Example 3.14 - Median grade point average.
-Obtain the median grade point average for the five hundred and seventy-three students in Table 3 using the two methods of the formula and diagram.
+Example - Median grade point average.
+Obtain the median grade point average for the five hundred and seventy-three students in Table 3 using the method of interpolation.